Nearly geodesic surfaces are filling: From filling surfaces to the topology and geometry of the ambient manifold

 $\Rightarrow$.
 Suppose $\ts$ only contains two families of planes.
 Then there exists a family of geodesics $ \subset \R^3-\ts$.
 Since $\ts$ is discrete, any geodesic $\tg$ in this family has a discrete $\Z^3$-orbits in $\R^3$.
 Thus $\pi(\tg)$ is a closed geodesic disjoint from $S$ in $M$.
 The remaining cases are similar. \end{proof} Readers can compare \Cref{three families to be filling} with \Cref{filling fuchsian surface intersects every geodesic}.

-For $i=2,3,6$, $C_i$ denotes the covering group corresponding to the covering $M_1 \rightarrow M_i$.
-For $i=4,5$, $C_i$ refers to the group corresponding to the covering from hexagonal $\T^3$ (the hexagonal fundamental domain with opposite faces glued to each other) to $M_i$.
+For $i=2,3,6$, $C_i$ denotes the covering groups corresponding to the covering $M_1 \rightarrow M_i$.
+For $i=4,5$, $C_i$ refer to the groups corresponding to the covering from hexagonal $\T^3$ (the hexagonal fundamental domain with opposite faces glued to each other) to $M_i$.

 The covering group $C_2$ of $M_2$ is of order $2$.
 The image of a torus in $\T$ under $C_2$ yields at most two families of planes in $\R^3$.

 The covering groups of $M_3, \cdots, M_6$ have order $\geq 3$; hence, it is not surprising that they all have filling surfaces, in view of \Cref{three families to be filling}.